Back to Guides

 Bill 60: pending change to the N4 timeline

-The N4 notice has specific timing requirements under Bill 60:
+The N4 notice has specific timing requirements (current rules — see the Bill 60 note above for the pending change):

-• Termination date: Must be at least 7 days after you give the notice (changed from 14 days under Bill 60)
+• Termination date: Must be at least 14 days after you give the notice for a monthly tenancy (Bill 60 will reduce this to 7 days once proclaimed — not yet in force)

-• Voiding period: The tenant has 7 days to pay the full amount and void the notice
+• Voiding period: The tenant has until the termination date (14 days for a monthly tenancy) to pay the full amount and void the notice

 • L1 application:You can file an L1 with the LTB the day after the termination date if the tenant hasn't paid